binance/binance-spot-api-docs/faqs/spot_glossary.md

 * The asset the commission fees were deducted from.

 `cancelReplaceMode`
-* Parameter used in Cancel Replace orders (i.e. `POST /api/v3/order/cancelReplace`) that define whether the New Order Placement should proceed if the Cancel Request fails.
+* Parameter used in Cancel Replace orders that define whether the New Order Placement should proceed if the Cancel Request fails.

 `cummulativeQuoteQty`
 * The accumulation of the `price` * `qty` for each fill of an order.